sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

     - name: Lock-based Distributed MCTS Approaches
     - name: Lock-free Tree Parallelism and Virtual Loss
     - name: Distributing the tree
+    - name: Depth-First Distributed MCTS
+      subsections:
           - name: How can we more evenly distribute?
-    - name: Virtual Loss
     - name: Conclusion

-## Distributing the tree

 # Below is an example of injecting additional post-specific styles.
 # This is used in the 'Layouts' section of this post.